 ?I am sure you would not laugh if your mother or your father had broken his leg.

 ?I doubt whether any man or woman could hold his breath for that long.

 He in such cases is not, of course, the right choice.
 Using they (or their) would be much better.
 Yet all of the editions of White's revision of Strunk kept his disapproving section on they, updating it only slightly with some mealy-mouthed discussion of avoiding purportedly sex-neutral he with clumsy disjunctions (he or she) or rephrasing in the plural (White suggests you might "put all controversial nouns in the plural and avoid the choice of sex altogether, although you may find your prose sounding general and diffuse as a result").

 It should not be thought that White simply didn't know that singular they is normal Standard English.
-He may not have noticed the many instances found in Chaucer, Shakespeare, Milton, Austen, and hundreds of other much-admired authors; but in his own novel Charlotte's Web a character says: "But somebody taught you, didn't they?"
-(Freeman 2005), so he can hardly claim to have been ignorant of the singular use of they.
+He may not have noticed the many instances found in Chaucer, Shakespeare, Milton, Austen, and hundreds of other much-admired authors; but in his own novel Charlotte's Web a character says: "But somebody taught you, didn't they?" (as pointed out by Freeman 2005), so he can hardly claim to have been ignorant of the singular use of they.
 What he asserts in Elements is something he would never have accepted with respect to his own writing: that he should have written "But somebody taught you, didn't he?".